sahan91/ionic-recipe-app/README.md

 # Ionic Recipe App

-Small app to play around with Ionic
+Small app to play around with Ionic that has nothing to do with Recipes! 😅